mike-north/ember-octane-workshop/notes/01-templates.md

 </details>

-If `ember serve` is runing, you should be able to visit `http://localhost:4200` and see something on the screen like this
+If `ember serve` is running, you should be able to visit `http://localhost:4200` and see something on the screen like this

 <p align='center'>